 History of Plymouth Hospital with Dan Buckman

 The dream of Rev. Martin Schmidt of St. John Lutheran Church, the Plymouth Hospital opened in 1917 in a former cow pasture at the south end of Selma Street, three years after Rev. Schmidt began marshaling community support for the project.
-After additions in 1927 and 1956, continued growth and demand led to construction of an all-new hospital to the south, connected to the original hospital by an underground passage, which opened in 1970.
-The facility is no longer a hospital, but still serves as an acute care center and outpatient clinic.
+After additions in 1927 and 1956, continued growth and demand led to the construction of an all-new hospital to the south, connected to the original hospital by an underground passage, which opened in 1970.
+The facility is no longer a hospital but still serves as an acute care center and outpatient clinic.

 Dan Buckman, Plymouth Historical Society, will present a morning of memories.